 I went to sleep dreaming about my canoe ride and woke at 5:50am, but Indee was a no-show.

 I walked to the observatory at the road's end.
 A deep green covered the world of very little dry land.
 White herons flew with the dawn.
 A flock of flamingos ferreted through the low tide mud.
 Bacon drifted on the light air.
-Breakfast was ready at the Lodge and bacon and eggs was as good as way to start a morning as canoeing in the Everglades.
+Breakfast was ready at the Lodge and bacon and eggs was as good as way to start a morning that would be followed by canoeing in the Everglades.

 I turned around and walked across the trim lawn.

 Today wasn't a day for the Call or the Wild.